"The study of geography is about more than just memorising places on a map. It's about understanding the complexity of

 Geography at St. Mary's is about equipping the children with the skills and knowledge to explore the world we live in.

 Geography is an investigative subject, which develops an understanding of concepts, knowledge and skills.
 We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 Through an engaging curriculum and meaningful experiences, we aim to nurture our future geographers and equip them with the knowledge they will need to become mindful citizens of the world.

-During the Spring term, Geography is our focus, which is known as our 'Explore' term.
+During the Summer term, Geography is our focus, which is known as our 'Discover' term.
 Children are provided with a balance of projects, which start with an enquiry question that they work through to unpick and answer, to explore both the human and physical aspects of geography and more importantly, how they fit into this world and the impact, both positive and negative, they can have on our world.
 As a school, we create projects to ensure our children receive rich knowledge through coverage of the National Curriculum, whilst teaching them the geographical skills required.
 Their geographical skills are mapped out progressively and built upon year on year through enquiry, map skills, fieldwork skills and environment.
 The children know teachers’ expectations for their Geography work is just as high as all other subjects, and they are challenged to always achieve to the best of their ability.
 Higher level geographers are challenged to extend their knowledge of the world and work is differentiated appropriately for children with SEN to allow them to access their programme of study.

 |Enquiry Question||Curriculum Content|